alex23lemm/RepData_PeerAssessment2/noaa_database_analysis.md

 ![plot of chunk
 obs\_time\_series](./noaa_database_analysis_files/figure-markdown_strict/obs_time_series.png)
 <p>
-**Figure 6:** There was a slight increase of reported observations pear year till 1988 (7254 obs).
-1989 (10407) marks the first year with more than 10000 reported observations.
+<b>Figure 6:</b> There was a slight increase of reported observations
+pear year till 1988 (7254 obs).
+1989 (10407) marks the first year with
+more than 10000 reported observations.
 A massive rise started in the mid 90s with 2011 as the new peak with 60091 observations.
 </p>

 In the last step, we show how injuries and fatalities are distributed